 Queer Women on the Drive – is a casual, drop-in group that is held the last Friday of every month.

-Fine Arts Appreciation League – Vancouver has many opportunities for opera, Bard on the Beach, plays, concerts, recitals and other arts events: join with older queers for some of these events, often at significantly ticket costs.
+Fine Arts Appreciation League – Vancouver has many opportunities for opera, Bard on the Beach, plays, concerts, recitals and other arts events: join with older queers for some of these events, often at significantly reduced ticket costs.

 GenYoga – Gentle, fun, inclusive, beginners yoga class, all fitness levels and abilities welcome.
 Accessible.
 Drop in class, no registration required.